yugabyte/yugabyte-db/docs/content/stable/api/ysql/datatypes/type_datetime/_index.md

 ---
-title: Date and time data types—table of contents [YSQL]
+title: Date and time data types and functionality [YSQL]
-headerTitle: Date and time data types—table of contents
+headerTitle: Date and time data types and functionality
 linkTitle: Date and time
-description: YSQL supports the date, time, timestamp, and interval data types together with interval arithmetic.
+description: Learn about YSQL support for the date, time, timestamp, and interval data types and their functions and operators.
 image: /images/section_icons/api/ysql.png
 menu:
   stable: